-We all have a different calling, different gifts and a different purpose.
+We all have a different calling, unique gifts, and a distinct purpose.
 You must live the life that you are meant to live.
-When I went to college, I didn’t major in what I wanted – I majored in what my parents wanted.
-Therefore, I never had a real passion in any of my jobs … until I had this aha moment.
+When I went to college, I didn’t major in what I wanted—I majored in what my parents wanted.
+Therefore, I never had a genuine passion in any of my jobs… until I had this revelation.

-When I did, I found my passion and went after it 1000%.
-I have never been happier, and I now have the opportunity to use my gifts and serve people every day.
-My parents meant well – they wanted me to have a “steady” career that paid well.
+When I did, I found my passion and went after it a 1000%.
+I have never been happier, and I now I use my gifts and serve people every day.
+My parents meant well—they wanted me to have a “steady” career that paid well.
 But I wasn’t happy.

-When I had this aha moment, however, I started figuring out what I wanted and what God called me for and my life changed forever.
+When I had this ‘aha moment’, however, I started figuring out what I wanted.
+It felt like God called me for and my life changed forever.
 There is only one you.
-Find you and live your life – even if people don’t understand.
+Find you and live your life—even if people don’t understand.